Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 ## Deprecation

-If a user attempts to install a deprecated formula, they will be shown a warning message but the install will succeed.
+If a user attempts to install a deprecated formula, they will be shown a warning message but the install will proceed.

 A formula should be deprecated to indicate to users that the formula should not be used and may be disabled in the future.
 Deprecated formulae should still build from source and their bottles should continue to work.
+These formulae should continue to receive maintenance as needed to allow them to build.

 The most common reasons for deprecation are when the upstream project is deprecated, unmaintained, or archived.